bpurinton/PebbleCounts/README.md

 ---

 # Introduction to PebbleCounts
 PebbleCounts is a Python based application for the identification and sizing of gravel from either orthorectified, georeferenced images with known resolution or simple non-orthorectified images taken from directly overhead with the image resolution approximated by the camera parameters and shot height.
-If you really want some deeper background on the problem of grain size measurement from imagery and the testing of PebbleCounts, check out the publication accompanying the algorithm: PUBLICATION DOI.
+If you really want some deeper background on the problem of grain size measurement from imagery and the testing of PebbleCounts, check out the publication accompanying the algorithm: **PUBLICATION DOI TO BE ADDED**.
 And cite it if you use the algorithm in your own work.

 Happy clicking!